 There is no one-size-fits-all answer to this question.
 The best time to pay your credit card bill can depend on when you get paid, how much cash you have available, and what other bills you need to cover.

-If you can pay your credit card bill in full on or before the due date, this is ideal.
-If you can’t pay your balance in full by the due date, consider paying as much as you can to reduce the amount of interest you’ll be charged.
+If you can pay your credit card bill in full on or before the statement closing date, this is ideal and can help you improve your credit score.
+If you can’t pay your balance in full by the statement closing date, consider paying as much as you can to reduce the amount of interest you’ll be charged.

 Additionally, if you get paid on a regular schedule, you may want to consider setting up an automatic payment to ensure your bill is paid on time each month.
 Doing so can also help you stay on top of your payments and avoid late fees.